Lobster shacks, hidden gems, fine dining, and more.

 The small sister towns of Rockland and Rockport have an outsized ratio of good restaurants.
-Neighboring (and more touristy) Camden has some good restaurants as well.
+Neighboring (and more touristy) Camden has some solid restaurants as well.

-Chef Melissa Kelly helps set a national standard for seasonal, farm-to-table dining, and is an essential restaurant in our Maine dining guide.
-This upscale restaurant has its own working farm out back, where guests can say hi to the chickens and see the rows and rows of fresh produce and herbs.
-The restaurant, in a converted Victorian mansion, serves a casually elegant menu that leans heavily Italian.
+Chef Melissa Kelly helps set a national standard for casually elegant, seasonal, farm-to-table dining, and is an essential restaurant in our Maine dining guide.
+This upscale-casual Rockland restaurant has its own working farm out back, where guests can say hi to the chickens and see the rows and rows of fresh produce and herbs.
+The restaurant, in a converted Victorian mansion, serves a casually elegant menu that leans Italian.
 The pasta is a must, as are the zeppole (fried dough balls covered in sugar) for dessert.

 Didn’t make a reservation months in advance?
 There is also a more casual lounge for walk-ins, but check for Covid restrictions.

 Despite being one of the country’s leading seafood producers, Maine is notoriously short on good sushi.
 Thankfully, Rockland, Maine boasts jewel box restaurant Suzuki’s Restaurant.
 Even better, the restaurant is owned and operated by a female sushi chef — a rarity.
 Largely self-taught Keiko Suzuki Steinberger has been twice nominated for a James Beard award.
 Everything is fresh, with creative touches that still hew classic.